nitnat/pubg-flagfeed/README.md

 3. Paste the `Observer` folder there (the `Observer` folder should contain the `TeamIcon` folder, the `TeamIconNumbered` folder and the `Teaminfo.csv` file)
 4. **Optional**: If you want to use the Numbered Icons, rename the folder from `TeamIconNumbered` to `TeamIcon`.
 You can rename the other folder to `TeamIconPlain` or anything you want.
 5. Enjoy your Chicken Dinners! 🍗🎉

+## Q&A

+### Q: Why are flags better than emojis?
+Our brains are trained to recognize flags quickly, which is crucial when scanning the killfeed in a fast-paced game like PUBG.
+Flags have simple structures and clear shapes, making them easy to tell apart.
+Emojis, on the other hand, tend to have more detail, which can make fast identification harder.

+### Q: Why is there a numbered version of the icons?
+The numbered version helps you still identify teams if your teammates aren't using the flag icons and call the team numbers displayed by the game by default.

+### Q: Why 105 icons instead of 100?
+While there can't be more than 100 unique "teams" in Solos, the game sometimes assigns team numbers above 100, which is why five extra icons were included.

+### Q: What logic was used to select the flags?
+Flags were chosen based on the following criteria:
+   - **1-20:** Top 20 PUBG Esports Nations by Player Earnings (Source: [esportsearnings.com](https://www.esportsearnings.com))
+   - **21-25:** Popular Non-Country Flags
+   - **26-99:** World Flags sorted by recognition (Source: [FlagWhiz.com](https://www.flagwhiz.com)) and uniqueness.
+Visually similar flags were excluded.
+   - **100:** For the Lulz ಥ_ಥ
+   - **101-105:** 5 Extra Flags for Solos (since team numbers can exceed 100)
+   - **105:** "Isle of Man" simply sounds epic.

+### Q: Which flags were excluded?
+Some flags, despite their high recognition, were excluded because they looked too similar to others, ensuring all icons in the killfeed are easy to tell apart.
+The following flags were excluded:

+- New Zealand (Similar to Australia)
+- Egypt (Similar to Iraq)
+- Lebanon (Similar to Austria)
+- Indonesia (Similar to Poland)
+- Singapore (Similar to Poland)
+- Philippines (Similar to Czech Republic)
+- Malaysia (Similar to USA)
+- Côte d'Ivoire (Similar to Ireland)
+- Syria (Similar to Iraq)
+- Slovenia (Similar to Russia)
+- Paraguay (Similar to Netherlands)
+- Ethiopia (Similar to Ghana)
+- Latvia (Similar to Austria)
+- Bulgaria (Similar to Hungary)
+- Lithuania (Similar to Ghana)
+- Ecuador (Similar to Colombia)

 ## Credits